ltn18/SafeQ/FirebaseSetup.md

 ![image](/public/firebaseSetup/project-setup.PNG)

 **The following are customized for your choices on the services you picked earlier.**
-The outline for my project will be `Database Setup -> Functions Setup -> Hosting Setup`
+> The outline for my project is: `Database Setup -> Functions Setup -> Hosting Setup`

 ### Database Setup